Next Start

 Outboard motors consist of three main sections.
 These include:

-The top half of the engine contains the outboard powerhead, which is made up of several different components.
-The mid-section refers to the middle part of the engine, and the outboard lower unit is located below.
+The top of the engine contains the outboard powerhead, which is made up of several different components.
+The midsection refers to the middle part of the engine and the lower unit is located below.

 Let’s take a closer look at each of these sections and how they work.